captainalabi/JDBC-codes/README.md

 # JDBC-codes
-Reusable Codes to create database and connect to same, takes a string arguement of database name and codes to create table dynamically.
+Reusable Codes to create database and connect to same, takes a string arguement of database name and codes to create table dynamically, takes a string arguement of table name.
 Involves MySQL and java.